Advertisement

 “Bipolar disorder can be exacerbated by many different factors,” says Cesar Figueroa, MD, a psychiatrist in Macon, Georgia.
 Read on for information on bipolar episode triggers, common treatments, and ways to avoid these episodes.

-Young woman stressed at at work and holding her head in her hands at her desk
+Young person stressed at work and holding their head in their hands at a desk

 Stress

-In general, people with bipolar disorder have a more difficult time managing stress than people without the condition.
-They have trouble coping with situations and may interpret otherwise insignificant events as stressful.
+In general, people with bipolar disorder have a harder time managing stress than people without the condition.
+They may have difficulty coping with situations and may interpret otherwise insignificant events as stressful.
 High stress levels can cause depressive, manic, or hypomanic episodes, as well as anxiety and anger.

 To avoid stress-related bipolar issues, try incorporating stress reduction techniques into your lifestyle.
 Recognizing patterns in your episodes will help you partner with your healthcare provider (HCP) in identifying the best treatment plan.
 Psychotherapy, a treatment where your mental health provider will help you build healthy habits, is often the preferred method of treatment.

-A depressed man laying in bed, unable to start his day
+A depressed person laying in bed, unable to start their day

 Lack of sleep

 A significant change in sleep patterns is a symptom of bipolar disorder.
-Changes to your sleep-wake cycle, or circadian rhythm, can also trigger a bipolar episode.
+Changes to your sleep-wake cycle, or circadian rhythm, can also trigger a bipolar episode, according to a 2023 systematic review published in the Journal of Psychiatric Research.
 For those with bipolar disorder, shift work, travel, and restless nights may lead to an increased risk of unstable mood episodes.

-On the other hand, getting too much sleep can cause your energy levels to drop.
-It’s best to aim for seven to nine hours per night.
+However, outside of carefully monitored and prescribed TSD, it’s important to aim for seven to nine hours per night.
+Getting too much sleep can cause your energy levels to drop.
 Here are some ways to keep your sleep-wake cycle consistent:

 • Maintain a regular schedule, waking and sleeping at the same time every morning and night.